Once the rural fringe of the city, the West End west of Arlington Street developed into a cozy middle class neighbourhood between 1908 and 1915.

-Given the amount of commercial and industrial vehicles passing by every day, school officials were concerned about children getting safely to and from the building.
-In 1935 teacher Louise Staples was assigned with finding a solution.
-She later recounted: "I had to do something, kids were just running wild across the streets and I couldn't do everything myself.
+In 1935, Greenway School teacher Louise Staples was tasked with finding a solution.
+She would alter recount: "I had to do something, kids were just running wild across the streets and I couldn't do everything myself.
 Someone was going to get killed."
-(June 21, 1986, Winnipeg Free Press).
+(June 21, 1986, Winnipeg Free Press.)

-The idea immediately generated interest among other inner city schools.
+The idea immediately generated interest among other inner-city schools.
 The following year, a school safety patrol pilot project that included 50 boys and five schools: Greenway, Gladstone, Isbister, Somerset and Mulvey began.

 To generate publicity for this new safety campaign, media were invited to an event on the front steps of Greenway School on May 1, 1936.
 Patrols demonstrated their safety techniques and Mayor John Queen formally presented them with their white belts.

-Nationally, there are over 100,000 schoolchildren that act as school safety patrols each year.
+Today, across Canada there are over 100,000 schoolchildren that act as school safety patrols each year.
 (Source: CAA)

-In September 2011 a mural called "School Patrols: Carrying the Vision" was unveiled at 719 St. Matthews honouring the woman and the program she created 75 years ago.
+In September 2011 a mural called "School Patrols: Carrying the Vision" was unveiled at 719 St. Matthews honouring the woman and the program she created 75 years earlier.

 "Would it be too much to say that the sight of these young patrollers doing their work conscientiously and wholeheartedly at busy intersections has been an example and inspiration to the adult community ?
 We do not think so”